louis-young/github-activity-visualiser/README.md

 ## Description

-An application to visualise a GitHub user's latest activity in a clean timeline.
+An application to visualise a GitHub user's latest activity in a clean and intuitive timeline.

 ## Motivation